hackersanddesigners/momentary-zine/README.md

   If you have a printer, particularly, a receipt printer or something with non-standard format, configure it with CUPS in the browser.
 CUPS is a standards-based, open source printing system developed by for Apple products.
 CUPS uses IPP Everywhere™ to support printing to local and network printers: http://www.cups.org/

+ A copy of the driver we used (Star CUPS 4.8) is included in this repository, or can be downloaded here: https://starmicronics.com/support/download/software-manual-for-macos-cups-driver/

   The receipt printer at H&D is a Star TSP100 FuturePRNT with cutting feature.
-You can find the necessary CUPS driver here: https://www.starmicronics.com/support/default.aspx?printerCode=CUPS_for_Mac
+You can find the necessary CUPS driver here: https://starmicronics.com/support/products/tsp100iii-support-page/ The process described here is how to use momentary zine on a mac.

-  Put in the settings:
-  * Product type = CUPS drivers
-  * Printer family = CUPS_for_Mac

-  then if you scroll down you will see the recommended driver to download: [macOS CUPS Driver V4.8.0](https://www.starmicronics.com/Support/download.aspx?type=1&tabText=macOS%20CUPS%20Driver%20V4.8.0&path=DriverFolder\drvr\Star_CUPS_Driver-4.8.0_mac.zip&id=1755&referrer=https://www.google.com/) Install the driver

   **Setting up the printer via CUPS**

   Navigate to this page in Chrome browser: